corda/corda/docs/source/tutorial-cordapp.rst

 *Via the HTTP API:*

-* PartyA's vault: Navigate to http://localhost:10009/api/example/ious
+* PartyA's vault: Navigate to http://localhost:8080/spring/api/ious
-* PartyB's vault: Navigate to http://localhost:10012/api/example/ious
+* PartyB's vault: Navigate to http://localhost:8081/spring/api/ious

-*Via web/example:*
+*Via web client application:*

-* PartyA: Navigate to http://localhost:10009/web/example and hit the "refresh" button
+* PartyA: Navigate to http://localhost:8081 and hit the "refresh" button
-* PartyB: Navigate to http://localhost:10012/web/example and hit the "refresh" button
+* PartyB: Navigate to http://localhost:8082 and hit the "refresh" button

-The vault and web front-end of PartyC (at ``localhost:10015``) will not display any IOUs.
+The vault and web front-end of PartyC (at ``localhost:8082``) will not display any IOUs.
 This is because PartyC was not involved in this transaction.

 Via the interactive shell (terminal only)